fajardgb/FPL-viz/README.md

 ## Gameweek specific visualizations

-Note: these scripts can only run for a GW after it starts!
+Note: these scripts can only run for a GW after teams are locked in (1.5 hours before the first game)!

 - chip usage
 - captaincy